-Dr. Margittai also offers a mindfulness program at the North York General Hospital: Mindfulness-based Interventions for Chronic Health Conditions (MBI-CHC).
+Dr. Margittai usually offers a mindfulness program at the North York General Hospital: Mindfulness for Medical Conditions (MMC).
 This is a physician-led, 9-week group program, on Friday afternoons from 1:00 to 4:30 pm.
+(POSTPONED TILL 2021)

-There are three sessions offered every year: Winter - from mid-February; Spring- from the end of May; and Fall - from mid-September.
+There are four sessions offered every year: Winter - from mid-January; Spring- from early April; Summer - from early June; and Fall - from mid-September.
 These sessions last 3.5 hours, and there is an expectation that participants do one hour of daily homework, in between the sessions.

 There is also an all-day silent retreat after the 6th week (Sunday 10:00 am to 4:00 pm).